jameshughes89/cs102/src/site/topics/testing/unit-tests.rst

 **********

 * At the end of the objects review topic the implementation was played with
-* This allowed testing the basic functionality,
+* This allowed testing the basic functionality
 * However, the testing was far from through or systematic